314th Infantry Regiment (United States): World War I

-World War II

 History of the Log Cabin

-Erected at Camp Meade, Maryland in 1917 by the men of the 314th as an Officers' Club and assembly room, it was purchased from the U.S. government after the war, carefully disassembled, and rebuilt on ground provided by the Washington Memorial Chapel by members of the Regiment.
-Dedicated in 1922 by the Veterans of the 314th A.E.F. to honor the 362 men of the Regiment who made the supreme sacrifice.
-The cabin housed artifacts of the 314th which allowed a glimpse at how life was for the men during the First World War.
+Erected at Camp Meade, Maryland in 1917 by the men of the 314th as an officers' club and assembly room, it was purchased from the U.S. government after the war, carefully disassembled, and rebuilt on ground provided by the Washington Memorial Chapel by members of the Regiment.
+Dedicated in 1922 by the Veterans of the 314th A.E.F. to honor the 362 men of the regiment who made the supreme sacrifice, the cabin housed artifacts of the 314th which allowed a glimpse at how life was for the men during the First World War.
 The centerpiece of the cabin was a bronze tablet listing all the members of the regiment—more than 4,000 names.
 A star was placed beside each name upon their death as a sign of honor.
-In 2012 the cabin was disassembled, gifted to the US Army and returned to Ft George G. Meade, MD.
-It remains in storage currently awaiting reconstruction.
-The contents of the cabin were likewise donated to the Ft Meade Museum.
+In 2012, the cabin was disassembled, gifted to the U.S. Army, and returned to Fort George G. Meade.
+It remains in storage, currently awaiting reconstruction.
+The contents of the cabin were donated to the Fort Meade Museum.
+As of 2024, the cabin is being reconstructed at the 29th Infantry Division Museum, 566 Lee Highway, Verona, Virginia, and will be available for viewing by late 2025.